pycroscopy/pyUSID/docs/data_format.rst

 Data format
 ~~~~~~~~~~~~
 `data format <https://en.wikipedia.org/wiki/Data_format>`_ is actually a rather broad term.
 However, we have observed that
-people often refer to the combination of a data model implemented within a file format as a ``data format``.
+people often refer to the combination of a data schema implemented within a file format as a ``data format``.

 Measurements
 ~~~~~~~~~~~~